 In this chapter, we begin a two-part discussion of the pricing component of the Marketer’s Toolkit.
 We start by defining price and see how it has a different meaning for different parties to a transaction.
 We next look at why price is essential to marketing and to the organization.
 Finally, considerable attention is given to the internal and external factors that influence pricing decisions.

 - What is Price?

 - Importance of Pricing

 - External Market Factors Affecting Pricing Decisions

 - Changing price can also be a highly automated process in which computer programs evaluate multiple variables and then instantly alter the price.
-This method is best represented by ridesharing service, such as Uber and its surge pricing method.
+This method is best represented by ridesharing service Uber and its surge pricing method.
 For more, see Dynamic Pricing in Chapter 18.

 - A recent example of a price war occurred during the coronavirus pandemic when oil prices experienced a significant drop in demand and led to tensions between oil producing countries as discussed here: “2020 Russia–Saudi Arabia Oil Price War.”
 Wikipedia. https://en.wikipedia.org/wiki/2020_Russia%E2%80%93Saudi_Arabia_oil_price_war.

 - “Leegin Creative Leather Products vs. Psk Inc.” United States Supreme Court, June 28, 2007. https://www.supremecourtus.gov/opinions/06pdf/06-480.pdf.

 - For more on laws impacting deceptive pricing in the U.S. see: United States Code of Federal Regulations, Title 16 Subchapter B – Part 233. https://www.ecfr.gov/cgi-bin/text-idx?SID=35d609bbdeebd8f2ca771df0b5364f58&mc=true&node=pt16.1.233&rgn=div5.